-While many people are still choosing to retire at the State pension age, others are using their retirement period, not necessarily as a chance to slow down but as an opportunity to try something new.
-For example, to make a complete career change or to start their own business venture.
+While many people are still choosing to retire at the State pension age, they are using their retirement period as an opportunity to try something new, rather than a chance to slow down.
+For example, to make a career change or to start their own business venture.

 9 things to consider when you’re thinking about retiring